-You should consult your own professional advisers to obtain advice on the Canadian Federal Income Tax Considerations that apply to you.
+You should consult your own professional advisers to obtain advice on which part(s) of the Canadian Federal Income Tax Considerations that apply to you.

 Units cannot be purchased or held by "non-residents" as defined in the Tax Act nor by partnerships other than "Canadian partnerships" as defined in the Tax Act.